-Bell / ans Side Effects
+Bell/ans Side Effects

-Generic Name: sodium bicarbonate
+Generic name: sodium bicarbonate

-Applies to sodium bicarbonate: capsule, granule, powder, solution, tablet
+Applies to sodium bicarbonate: granule, solution, tablet.

-Along with its needed effects, sodium bicarbonate (the active ingredient contained in Bell / ans) may cause some unwanted effects.
+Along with its needed effects, sodium bicarbonate (the active ingredient contained in Bell/ans) may cause some unwanted effects.
 Although the following side effects occur very rarely when this medicine is taken as recommended, they may be more likely to occur if it is taken: in large doses, for a long time, or by patients with kidney disease.

 Check with your doctor as soon as possible if any of the following side effects occur while taking sodium bicarbonate: